RetroDECK/ES-DE/USERGUIDE-DEV.md

 ~/ROMs/psx/Final Fantasy VII.m3u/Final Fantasy VII.m3u
 ```

 In exactly the same manner, the file `~/ROMs/psx/Final Fantasy VII.m3u/Final Fantasy VII.m3u` will be passed to the emulator on game launch.
-See the section just above this one, _Multiple game files installation_ for details on how .m3u files work.
+See the section just above this one, _Multiple game files installation_ for an explanations of how .m3u files work.

 The second scenario is when an emulator supports passing a directory rather than a file to launch a game.
 Such an example is the PlayStation 3 emulator RPCS3.